William Barton Rogers: Field geology (1833–1842)

+University of Virginia appointment (1835–1853)

-In 1835 Rogers also began serving as professor of "natural philosophy" at the University of Virginia (UVa).
+In 1835 Rogers also began serving as professor of "natural philosophy" at the University of Virginia (UVA).
 There he added mineralogy and geology to the curriculum, and did original research in geology, chemistry and physics.
 While he was chair of the department of philosophy at UVA, he vigorously defended to the Virginia State Legislature the university's refusal to award honorary degrees, a policy which continues today.
 (Later, MIT would adopt a similar policy from its beginning, and continuing to the present).

+Rogers, additionally, played a leading role in the founding of the University of Virginia School of Engineering and Applied Science (then known as the School of Civil Engineering).
+The school was only the fourth in the United States dedicated to engineering instruction, was the first such program in the American South still active today, and was the first in the U.S. located within a comprehensive university.

+Rogers was chairman of the faculty of UVA from 1844 until 1845.

 During the time Rogers lived in Virginia, he was a slaveowner, with two slaves in his household in 1840 and six slaves in 1850; one, his cook, was Isabella Gibbons.

+Move to Boston

-In 1849, he married Emma Savage of Boston.
+In 1849, he married Emma Savage of Boston, daughter of James Savage, a prominent banker.
 In 1853 he resigned from the University of Virginia, moving to Boston for two principal reasons.
-First, he wanted to increase his participation in scientific circles under the auspices of the Boston Society of Natural History and the American Academy of Arts and Sciences, in whose proceedings and in the American Journal of Science his papers had been published while at UVa.
-Second, and more importantly, Rogers wanted to implement his innovative scheme for technical education (which could not be achieved within the structure and institutional focuses of UVa), in which he desired to have associated, on one side, scientific research and investigation on the largest scale and, on the other side, agencies for the popular diffusion of useful knowledge.
+First, he wanted to increase his participation in scientific circles under the auspices of the Boston Society of Natural History and the American Academy of Arts and Sciences, in whose proceedings and in the American Journal of Science his papers had been published while at Virginia.
+Second, and more importantly, Rogers wanted to implement a scheme for technical education, which could not be achieved within the structure and institutional focuses of UVa.
+He desired to have associated, on one side, scientific research and investigation on the largest scale and, on the other side, agencies for the popular diffusion of useful knowledge.
 This project continued to occupy his attention until it culminated in the chartering of the Massachusetts Institute of Technology (1861), of which he became first president.

 To raise funds and public awareness of his new Institute, Rogers delivered a course of lectures before the Lowell Institute on "The Application of Science to the Arts" in 1862.

 In 1861, he was appointed inspector of gas and gas meters for the state of Massachusetts, a post he accepted reluctantly.
 During his service, he improved the standards of measurement.